 Always

-PART SIX: ONCOLOGISTS – UNDERSTANDING YOUR CURRENT PRACTICE
+SECTION VI: ONCOLOGISTS – UNDERSTANDING YOUR CURRENT PRACTICE

 Please answer the following questions if you are an oncologist.
-If you are a cardiologist, please proceed to PART SEVEN – CASES
+If you are a cardiologist, please proceed to SECTION VII – CASES

 On a scale of 1 to 5 (with 1 being strongly disagree and 5 being strongly agree), how strongly do you personally agree or disagree with this statement: I am confident identifying cardiovascular complications of cancer therapy in my patients.